-The status of a communication variable can be accessed using the :status notation.
+For communication variables in non-SIL applications, the status can be supervised using the :status notation.

 For example: dword1:=CVMain:status;

 In this example, the :status notation is used to obtain the status of the communication variable, CVMain.
 The status appears as dword.